larammerce/docs/8.x/theme-development/product-limitation.md

 [[toc]]

-In E-commerce platforms, it is sometimes necessary to restrict the shipping of certain products to specific locations for various reasons.
+In e-commerce platforms, it is sometimes necessary to restrict the shipping of certain products to specific locations for various reasons.
 For example, perishable items may spoil during transportation or some products may break in transit.
 To implement such restrictions, follow these steps:

 ### Admin panel setting